Jacob's Ladder: Islam

 In Islam, Jacob (يَعْقُوب) is revered as a prophet and patriarch.
 Muslim scholars drew a parallel between Jacob's vision of the ladder and Muhammad's event of the Miʿrāj.
 The ladder of Jacob was interpreted to be one of the many symbols of God, and many see Jacob's Ladder as representing in its form the essence of Islam, which emphasizes following the "straight path".
-The twentieth-century scholar Martin Lings described the significance of the ladder in the Islamic mystic perspective:
+The twentieth-century Muslim scholar Martin Lings described the significance of the ladder in the Islamic mystic perspective:

 The ladder of the created Universe is the ladder which appeared in a dream to Jacob, who saw it stretching from Heaven to earth, with Angels going up and down upon it; and it is also the "straight path", for indeed the way of religion is none other than the way of creation itself retraced from its end back to its Beginning.

 — Lings, Martin.
 The Book of Certainty. p.
 51.